 '''

 $ git clone https://github.com/datastax/cpp-driver

 $ cd cpp-driver

 $ mkdir build

+$ cd build

-$ cmake ...
+$ cmake ..

 $ make

 '''

 As of June 2016, cpp-driver does not include cql_config script yet.
-Work is in progress to contribute such a script to the cpp-driver project but, until that is complete, intermediate steps that need to be conducted.
-A cql_config script is present in the tools/directory of the Kea sources.
-Before using it, please edit cql_config_defines.sh in the same directory and change the environment variable CPP_DRIVER_PATH to point to the directory, where cpp-driver sources are located.
-(If the cpp-driver sources already provide cql_config script please use that rather than the version from Kea sources.)
+Work is in progress to contribute such a script to the cppdriver project but, until that is complete, intermediate steps that need to be conducted.
+A cql_config script is present in the tools/ directory of the Kea sources.
+Before using it, please create a cql_config_defines.sh in the same directory (there is an example in cql_config_define.sh.sample available, you may copy it over to cql_config_defines.sh and edit path specified in it) and change the environment variable CPP_DRIVER_PATH to point to the directory, where cpp-driver sources are located.